zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

 Even if not mentioned in [RFC 2142], there are some exceptions to the rule to include MX and mail target for a domain.

-The purpose of a zone in the .ARPA tree is to hold infrastructural identifier, and it is not expected that such a zone name is used as [Email Domain] ([RFC 3172]).
+The purpose of a zone in the .ARPA tree is to hold infrastructural identifiers, and it is not expected that such a zone name is used as [Email Domain] ([RFC 3172]).
 This also means that the well known mailbox is not expected for reverse zones (zone under in-addr.arpa or ip6.arpa).
 Such zone are therefore